-10 Chic and Stylish Living Rooms—and Expert Advice on How to Recreate Them in Your Home
+10 Chic, Stylish Living Rooms, and Expert Advice on How to Recreate Them in Your Home

 The living room serves as the centerpiece of your home.
 That's why it should be well-designed—and speak to your personal style—but also comfortable enough for you and your loved ones, since it's also where you unwind.
 "As much as we always say the kitchen is the heart of the home, I really think the living room can have just as strong a pulse," says interior designer Cortney Bishop.
 "Think about how much time you and your family spend in there!"